apache/pulsar/site2/docs/security-kerberos.md

 Configure the authentication type to use `AuthenticationSasl`, and also provide the authentication parameters to it.

 You need 2 parameters:
-- `saslJaasClientSectionName`, which is corresponding to the section in JAAS configuration file for client;
+- `saslJaasClientSectionName`.
+This parameter corresponds to the section in JAAS configuration file for client;
-- `serverType`, which stands for whether this client is connected to broker or proxy.
-And client uses this parameter to know this client should use which server side principal.
+- `serverType`.
+This parameter stands for whether this client connects to broker or proxy.
+And client uses this parameter to know which server side principal should be used.

-When you authenticates between client and broker with the setting in above JAAS configuration file, we need to set `saslJaasClientSectionName` to `PulsarClient` and set `serverType` to `broker`.
+When you authenticate between client and broker with the setting in above JAAS configuration file, we need to set `saslJaasClientSectionName` to `PulsarClient` and set `serverType` to `broker`.

 The following is an example of creating a Java client: